 Law Clerk Program

-The Copyright Office sponsors legal internships for talented law students with an interest in copyright law and policy through the Copyright Office Law Clerk Program ("Law Clerk Program").
-Law clerks gain valuable experience and insight working with Office attorneys on copyright-related issues that arise within the Office, before Congress and in the courts.
-Law clerks are instrumental in helping to prepare Copyright Office reports for Congress and are frequently called upon to assist with the Office’s International work.
+The Copyright Office sponsors legal internships for talented law students with an interest in copyright law and policy through the Copyright Office Law Clerk Program (Law Clerk Program).
+Law Clerks gain valuable experience and insight working with Office attorneys on copyright-related issues that arise within the Office, before Congress, and in the courts.
+Law Clerks are instrumental in helping to prepare Copyright Office reports for Congress and may assist with the Office’s international work.
 Although Law Clerks are not paid, they often arrange to receive academic credit through their law school for their work at the Copyright Office.
 Additionally, in some cases, Law Clerks are able to obtain stipend support through public interest grant programs and the like.Eligibility and Appointment